(Not Your Typical) Feast Gatherings

 We do have running hot and cold water in the community facility with a separate septic system dedicated to that facility, and we are anticipating having a few extra toilets (and sink) in the near future, but there is presently only one shower available for these events.

 We are not a professional catering service.
-We have other businesses to run during week-long events, so my husband and I do not prepare any meals for the community.
+We have other operations to run during week-long events, so my husband and I do not prepare any meals for the community.
 We also do not want to make these events cost-prohibitive for those who wish to attend, so we do not hire any of the meals out.

 Instead, we work to help coordinate meals for the whole community and provide some of the ingredients and supplies with community support, so that the community will be able to serve one another in this capacity.